aojrzynski/Data-Science-Projects/README.md

 - **Technologies Used:** python, pandas, seaborn, matplotlib, scikit-learn, statsmodels, scipi
 - **Algorithms/Models Used:** Linear Regression, Ridge Regression

+### Bank Customer Segmentation
+- **Description:** This project applies clustering techniques to bank customer data to uncover distinct behavioural segments and assess their relationship with churn.
+Using features such as credit score, account balance, number of products, and activity status, the analysis identifies four meaningful customer profiles (e.g., “Wealthy Light Users” and “Rapid Multi-Product Adopters”).
+The churn rate is then evaluated across these segments to support targeted retention and marketing strategies.
+- **Learning Type:** Unsupervised Learning (with supervised follow-up analysis on churn labels)
+- **Technologies Used:** python, pandas, numpy, seaborn, matplotlib, scikit-learn
+- **Algorithms/Models Used:** K-Means Clustering, StandardScaler, Silhouette Analysis, Data Visualization (heatmaps, elbow plots)

 ### Breast Cancer Diagnosis Using k-NN
 - **Description:** This project focuses on developing a machine learning model to predict whether a breast tumor is benign or malignant using the k-Nearest Neighbors (k-NN) algorithm, leveraging a series of preprocessing techniques, including feature scaling, dimensionality reduction through PCA, and addressing class imbalance with SMOTE.
 - **Learning Type:** Supervised Learning